In the Country of Last Things: Plot summary

 The novel takes the form of a letter from a young woman named Anna Blume.
 Anna has ventured into an unnamed city that has collapsed into chaos and disorder.
 In this environment, no industry takes place and most of the population collects garbage or scavenges for objects to resell.
 Anna has entered the city to search for her brother William, a journalist, and it is suggested that the Blumes come from a world to the East which has not collapsed.

 Anna arrives in the city with William's address, and an address and photo for Samuel Farr, whom William's editor sent to the city after failing to receive word from William.
 However, in a turn of events she later understands to be typical of life in the city, she finds that not only has William's house been demolished, but the entire street where he lived has been reduced to rubble.
 Anna lives on the streets of the city as an 'object hunter', a job which involves scavenging for specific objects rather than collecting general waste.

 One day, Anna saves the life of Isabel, an older woman.
 Isabel is, like Anna, an object hunter, despite her advanced age, and has an uncanny knowledge of where and when to find the objects they require.
 She lives with her husband, Ferdinand, a rude man who does not work, but makes ships in bottles from small waste materials he finds.
-Ferdinand tries to rape Anna, but she, trying to scare him away, accidentally starts to strangle him and gives up before he dies, while Isabel is supposedly asleep.
+Ferdinand tries to rape Anna, but she, trying to scare him away, starts to strangle him and gives up before he dies, while Isabel is supposedly asleep.
 Anna and Isabel discover that Ferdinand had died in the morning, hinting that Isabel had finished the job later that evening.
 Isabel and Anna, not wanting to simply leave his body in the street or carry it to a crematorium, throw it from the roof of their apartment building, making it seem as if Ferdinand had committed suicide.
 Soon after, Isabel becomes ill, and can no longer work.
 She dies, and after Anna has taken her body to be cremated, housebreakers arrive at her apartment and overpower her, making her homeless once again.